Josh Jung Preview, Player Props: Rangers vs. Angels

 Angels Pitching Rankings

-- The 9.1 strikeouts per nine innings put together by the Angels pitching staff ranks seventh in the league.

-- The Angels' 4.77 team ERA ranks 24th across all MLB pitching staffs.
+- The Angels have the 24th-ranked team ERA among all league pitching staffs (4.74).

-- Angels pitchers combine to rank 24th in baseball in home runs surrendered (202 total, 1.3 per game).
+- Angels pitchers combine to rank 24th in baseball in home runs allowed (203 total, 1.3 per game).

-- The left-hander's last appearance was on Wednesday against the Tampa Bay Rays, when he went four innings, surrendering no earned runs while allowing three hits.
+- His last appearance came on Thursday against the Tampa Bay Rays, when the right-hander tossed five innings, surrendering two earned runs while allowing three hits.

 © 2023 Data Skrive.
 All rights reserved.